Jenguk42/Jenguk42.github.io/_posts/Uni works/2022-03-08-CS-Process-Lifetime-and-Threads.md

   - Race conditions: where the output is dependent on the sequence/timing of events
   - Deadlock: each thread is waiting for another thread to complete a task
 - Requires locks, synchronization, and careful analysis

+## Recap

+- Processes and their lifetime
+  - How they are created, terminated, and what happens inbetween
+- Processes can be interrupted by the OS
+  - i.e. I/O device
+- Threads
+  - Adds more parallelism to the program